vishakhadhonde9/Ansible/Session-5] Variables.md

 # Variables -
 - Variables are used to store values.
-- Template is required if you are using variable.
+- Template is required if you are using variable for copying purpose.

                 - name: myplay1
                   hosts: localhost